 Lemon water provides additional vitamins and nutrients, including Vitamin C, potassium, calcium, and magnesium to help you stay hydrated.
 2 Squeeze a spritz of lemon juice into your water bottle, or add extra slices of fresh lemon to that tall glass of ice water for a burst of beneficial flavor.

-2. Immunity Boost
+2. Immunity Function

 3. Digestive Health

 Lemons contain the phytochemical compound D-limonene, known to offer many different benefits for digestion.
-Studies have shown that this compound, found mainly in the peel or in the essential oil of lemons, was able to relieve heartburn and help to neutralize gastric acid.3
+Studies have shown that this compound, found mainly in the peel or in the essential oil of lemons, was able to relieve heartburn and help to neutralize gastric acid.4

-4. Clear Skin
+4. Skin Health

 Both internally and topically, lemons are a best-kept beauty secret for clearer skin.
 When consumed, lemons’ natural ability to detoxify may help to eliminate lingering waste in your GI tract, reducing the risk of acne breakouts.

-As an exfoliant, lemon juice can clear away dead skin cells and lingering sebum for a more even skin tone, and a dewy complexion.
+As an exfoliant, lemon juice can clear away dead skin cells and lingering sebum for a evener skin tone, and a dewy complexion.

-5. Fewer Kidney Stones
+5. Kidney Health

 Your kidneys work hard to filter out toxins and pollutants from your body.
 However, over time, they can become congested with buildup.
 This could result in painful kidney stones.

 Research suggests that a chemical compound in lemons called oxalates may be beneficial for kidney stones.
-One study revealed that lemon juice was able to increase levels of citrate in urine, and potentially inhibit kidney stone formation.6
+One study revealed that lemon juice was able to increase levels of citrate in urine, and potentially inhibit kidney stone formation.7